D-P1R5N/OrderUP/README.md

     An employee window has been created to add Employees to the database The OrderMenu now passes the data from ordering around as a data structure instead of seperate pieces of info.

+9.7.2020

+    The OrderMenu has been rewritten to be more asthetically pleasing and the style code has been temporarily added to the top of the file.
+    A KitchenView window has been added to the file list, which checks the database for active tickets and creates the necessary widgets to process from an expediter position.
+    There is a small bug currently with the individual Main.Ticket.ticket_timer() function where all the tickets will reference the last Ticket's thread.